 This page provides information about the Universities and Organisations who have signed up to the #GTRSBintoHE pledge.
 It will continue to be updated as more organisations, institutions and professional associations commit to supporting GTRSB students into and within Further and Higher Education by 'taking the Pledge'.

-Universities who are "Pledge Signatories"
+Universities and Education providers who are "Pledge Signatories"

 All Universities and/or educational institutions listed below have signed up to the Pledge.
 Links are provided both to their Institutional statement (which specifies which actions they are currently undertaking and developments planned or in progress) and you can also listen to a short video in which their Vice Chancellor, Principal or similar level of Senior Executive speaks about the important of the Pledge to their institution and makes a commitment to fulfilling the core Principles and Activities.
 If you are interested in signing up to the pledge, you can find out more information on our GTRSB into HE Pledge page.